Wife speaks after man charged in Allentown teen case

 Kevin Esterly was arraigned early Sunday on a felony charge of interference with the custody of a child.
 His bail has been set at $500,000.

-His wife Stacey is now revealing that she had concerns about his relationship with Amy Yu for months.
+His wife Stacey is now revealing that she had concerns about his relationship with the teenager for months.

 "I never had any inkling it would lead up to this.
-I did reach out to her mother, just saying I didn't want Amy around as much, around my family and my children.
+I did reach out to her mother, just saying I didn't want [her] around as much, around my family and my children.
 We thought the communication had stopped," Stacey said.

-She said she asked Amy's mother to keep the girl away from the family.
+She said she asked the teen's mother to keep the girl away from the family.
 But, apparently, the relationship continued.

 "I always believed my husband.
-I would never think that he would be doing anything to harm me or my children, but it got to the point in December, I had found out that he had rented an apartment four blocks away from Amy's house," Stacey said.
+I would never think that he would be doing anything to harm me or my children, but it got to the point in December, I had found out that he had rented an apartment four blocks away from [the teen's] house," Stacey said.

-Authorities have said Kevin Esterly frequently checked Yu out of school without her parents' knowledge.
+Authorities have said Kevin Esterly frequently checked the teenager out of school without her parents' knowledge.
 Stacey says she was in shock when she found out.

 "There were several times I found out that my husband Kevin had signed her out of school with no permission...I was very upset that the school would allow somebody to sign a child out of school.
 I guess it was alleged that he was her stepfather which in any means is not true.
 He has four daughters of his own and a wife.
-And Amy is no stepchild," Stacey said.
+And [the teenager] is no stepchild," Stacey said.

 On March 5th, the two went missing.